Qvapil/Qvapil.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm Ivi, a 2nd year PhD candidate at the [Max Planck Institute for Software Systems](https://www.mpi-sws.org/), under the supervision of [Dr. Manuel Gomez-Rodriguez](https://people.mpi-sws.org/~manuelgr/index.html).
+I'm Ivi, a 3rd year PhD candidate at the [Max Planck Institute for Software Systems](https://www.mpi-sws.org/), under the supervision of [Dr. Manuel Gomez-Rodriguez](https://people.mpi-sws.org/~manuelgr/index.html).
 My research interests lie broadly in the area of Human-Centered Machine Learning.
-Currently, I am researching reliable and efficient methods to evaluate large language models based on human alignment.
+Currently, I am researching the effects of non-canonical tokenizations on the quality of LLM generation.
+Previously, I have also worked on statistical and causal methods for LLM evaluation.

 Before joining MPI-SWS, I received my MEng in Electrical and Computer Engineering from the [National Technical University of Athens](https://www.ece.ntua.gr/en), where I did my diploma thesis with Prof. Symeon Papavassiliou.
-During my undergraduate studies, I was fortunate to do research internships at [ETH Zürich](https://ethz.ch/en.html) under Dr. Fanny Yang and at the [National Observatory of Athens](https://www.noa.gr/en/), where I contributed to the development of the [Flash Detection Software](https://kryoneri.astro.noa.gr/en/flash-detection-software/).
+During my undergraduate studies, I was fortunate to briefly work at [ETH Zürich](https://ethz.ch/en.html) under Dr. Fanny Yang, and at the [National Observatory of Athens](https://www.noa.gr/en/), where I contributed to the development of the [Flash Detection Software](https://kryoneri.astro.noa.gr/en/flash-detection-software/).

 [//]: # (## News)